 Best Cruise Lines in the Caribbean

 When choosing to cruise to the Caribbean, images of white-sand beaches, cerulean water and plenty of sun often come to mind.
-But since most of the islands in this region boast those ethereal features, how do you know what cruise line offers the best Caribbean experience?
-Factoring in the variety and frequency of Caribbean itineraries, along with the cruise line's overall appeal among experts and travelers, U.S. News' Best Cruises team has compiled this list of the best cruise lines that sail to the Caribbean.
+But since most of the islands in this region boast those sought-after features, how do you know what cruise line offers the best Caribbean experience?
+Using a methodology that factors in the variety, number and percentage of Caribbean itineraries, along with the cruise line's approval rating among experts and travelers, U.S. News' Best Cruises team has compiled this list of the best cruise lines sailing to the Caribbean.

 Disney's ships sail to 12 ports across the Caribbean, with stops in top spots like St. Kitts and Grenada.
-Families are fans of this line thanks to its onboard and on-shore activities and excursions for younger children.
+Families are fans of this line thanks to its onboard and onshore activities and excursions for younger children.
 Kids get a kick out of featured activities like treasure hunts with Disney characters and swimming with dolphins.
-Couples also enjoy Disney cruises for their affordability and deluge of dining options.
-Plus, most of Disney's Bahamian cruises stop at Castaway Cay (the brand's private island in the Bahamas), so everyone can take advantage of less-crowded beaches and prime snorkeling.
+Couples also enjoy Disney cruises for their affordability and secluded, adults-only areas found on every ship.
+Plus, most of Disney's Bahamian cruises stop at Castaway Cay (the cruise line's own private island in the Bahamas), so everyone can take advantage of less-congested beaches and prime snorkeling.

-With Caribbean in its name, are you surprised this cruise line ranks so high?
-Royal Caribbean is known for its plethora of island itineraries — popular stops include Barbados, Jamaica and the Cayman Islands.
-What's more, shore activities arranged through Royal Caribbean cater to all types of travelers: You could zip line through the jungle, strap on scuba equipment and scour the deep blue sea, or just relax on a soft, sandy beach.
-Along the way, you'll be cruising with travelers of all ages and you'll have access to Royal Caribbean's water sports activities, decadent dining and evening entertainment.
+Royal Caribbean is known for its varied island itineraries — popular stops include Barbados, Jamaica and St. Croix.
+What's more, shore activities arranged through Royal Caribbean cater to all types of travelers: You could zip line through the jungle, strap on scuba equipment and scour the deep blue sea, or just relax on the beach.
+Along the way, you'll be cruising with travelers of all ages and you'll have access to Royal Caribbean's water sports activities, diverse dining options and lively evening entertainment.

-The luxurious Silversea line caters to couples and older travelers, with onboard activities like bingo, lectures and dance classes.
-Shore activities abound as well — Caribbean excursion examples include bird-watching in the rainforest, visiting sugar plantations or snorkeling among sea life.
-Cruisers also have access to Silversea's Destination Consultants, who are available aboard each ship to help guests pick the perfect adventure.
-Another reason Silversea is a top Caribbean cruise line: Its seven ships sail to 19 Caribbean ports, with stops at more exclusive destinations like Bonaire and Iles Des Saintes.
+Silversea caters to couples and older travelers, with onboard activities like bingo, lectures and dance classes.
+Shore activities abound as well — Caribbean excursions range from bird-watching in the rainforest to touring sugar plantations.
+Cruisers also have access to Silversea's Destination Consultants, who are available onboard each ship to help guests pick the perfect adventure.
+Another reason Silversea is a top Caribbean cruise line?
+Its eight ships sail to more than 20 Caribbean ports, with stops at exclusive destinations like Bonaire and Martinique.

 Celebrity's quality service and variety of Caribbean itineraries makes it a star in the eyes of many cruisers.
-You'll be sailing the seas with a diverse crowd — Celebrity's ships boast programs for culinary whizzes, fitness buffs, language learners and active athletes.
-You can choose to cruise to spots like the U.S. Virgin Islands and Turks & Caicos or boat around the Bahamas, among several other islands.
-Whatever you choose Celebrity's destinations all offer interesting and exciting shore excursions.
+You'll be sailing the seas with a diverse crowd — Celebrity's ships boast programs for traveling foodies, fitness buffs, language learners and active types.
+You can choose to cruise to spots like the U.S. Virgin Islands and Curacao or boat around the Bahamas, among several other islands.
+Whatever you choose, Celebrity's destinations all offer interesting and exciting shore excursions.
 Glass-bottom kayaking, snorkeling or swimming with dolphins, anyone?

 Princess plays host to a wide variety of travelers: kids, teens, families, couples, solos, you name it.
-And lovers of sun, sand and adventure will find routes to a laundry list of Caribbean destinations (like Barbados, Grenada and Jamaica) available to book on Princess Cruises.
-Princess also delights travelers with its cruise tour options: These trips add a few extra days to typical shore excursions, providing more time to explore all a given destination has to offer (and giving guests more bang for their buck).
+And lovers of sun, sand and adventure will find routes to a laundry list of Caribbean destinations (like Barbados, Grenada and Honduras).
+Princess also delights travelers with its "cruisetour" options: These trips add a few extra days to typical shore excursions, providing more time to explore all a given destination has to offer (and giving guests more bang for their buck).

-Typically departing from Southampton, England, Cunard is not the most accessible line on which to take a Caribbean cruise.
-Cunard's Caribbean cruises (only available on the Queen Mary 2) are also longer voyages lasting more than a week (the shortest trip sails for 12 days).
+Cunard's Caribbean itineraries (available on all three of the line's ships) typically depart from Southampton, England and usually last more than a week (the shortest trip sails for 12 days, the longest is 110).
 However, the itineraries still cover islands like St. Lucia, Bonaire and Antigua — some of cruisers' favorite locales.